nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Git-Concepts.md

 Unlike previous centralized version control systems such as Subversion (SVN), Visual Source Safe (VSS), or Concurrent Versions System (CVS), Git is a Distributed
 Version Control System (DVCS).

-Git has several advantages over classical centralized version control systems, such as:
+Git has several advantages over classical Centralized Version Control Systems (CVCS), such as:
 - Users will get their own copy of a source repository (through a Cloning process) on their local computer, allowing version control even when offline.
 - Commits can be created in the local repository and then Pushed to the remote repository when you are ready.
 - Git has a streamlined mechanism for reviewing requests to bring new commits on a feature or hotfix branch into an existing branch, called a Pull Request (PR).